• Contact

 Long description:

 Understanding Phonology, Fifth Edition, provides a clear, accessible and broad introduction to phonology.
-Introducing basic concepts, it provides a comprehensive account of phonological topics like segmental contrasts, syllables and moras, quantity, tone and intonation, word stress, and prosodic constituent structure.
+Introducing the basic concepts, it provides a comprehensive account of phonological topics like segmental contrasts, syllables and moras, quantity, tone and intonation, word stress, and prosodic constituent structure.
 This new edition has been streamlined to match widely applied course requirements.
 Key features include:

-?
-Reorganized chapters to introduce key concepts earlier and increase accessibility for new students.
+• Reorganized chapters to introduce key concepts earlier and increase accessibility for new students.

-?
-New developments and an updated bibliography.
+• New developments and an updated bibliography.

-?
-Over 100 exercises to test understanding.
+• Over 100 exercises to test understanding.

-?
-A consistent illustration of Optimality Theory as applied to word stress.
+• A consistent illustration of Optimality Theory as applied to word stress.

-?
-Updated online resources for students and instructors including audio files, a key to questions, teaching goals and PowerPoint slides.
+• Updated online resources for students and instructors, including audio files, a key to questions, teaching goals and PowerPoint slides.

 Understanding Phonology is essential reading for students coming to this topic for the first time.